choria-io/website/docs/content/autoagents/watcher_reference/_index.md

 ### Behavior

-The timer will start whenever the machine enters a state listed in `state_match`, once the timer reach the end it will trigger `success_transition` if set.
+The timer will start whenever the machine enters a state listed in `state_match`, once the timer reach the end it will trigger `fail_transition` if set.
 If, while active, the machine transitions from one state in `state_match` to another also in `state_match` the timer will reset.

 ```yaml
 - name: 2hours_off_timer